changhongw/ScatteringTransformPTR/README.md

 # Scattering Transform for Playing Technique Recognition
-Code for reproducing the work in the thesis "Scattering Transform for Playing Technique Recognition".
+Code for reproducing the work in PhD thesis "Scattering Transform for Playing Technique Recognition".